 The comprehensive examination is comprised of two sections: an essay in a major field and an essay in a minor field.
-All second-year M.A. students take the examination at the beginning of the Fall semester.
+All second-year M.A. students take the examination at some point in the first two weeks of October.
 The exact date of the examination is determined in consultation with the major field advisor, who typically proctors the entire examination on a single day.
 If the advisor is not available on exam day, another faculty member will proctor the exam on a single day.
 It is the responsibility of the examinee to arrange a space for taking the exam.
 The use of books, notes, electronic aids (other than an approved computer), or other aids is prohibited during the examination.

 Major field: In consultation with the major field advisor, five questions are prepared for this portion of the examination.
 Typically this conversation occurs in late April or early May (i.e., after successful completion of the First Year Review).
 These questions guide the preparation for the examination over the summer.
 One week prior to the examination, the major advisor submits a list of three questions to the Graduate Coordinator.
 On the day of the examination, the examinee picks up these questions in a sealed envelope from the Graduate Coordinator.
 The examinee writes an essay in response to one of the three questions posed.
 The student has two hours to answer the question of choice.

 Minor field: In consultation with the minor field advisor, three questions are prepared for this portion of the examination.
 Again, this conversation occurs in late April or early May to allow adequate time for preparation over the summer.
 One week prior to the exam, the minor advisor submits a list of two questions to the Graduate Coordinator.
 On the day of the examination, the examinee picks up these questions in a sealed envelope from the Graduate Coordinator.
 The examinee writes an essay in response to one of the two questions posed.
 The student has 90 minutes to answer the question of choice.